 When I make Reuben sandwiches at home, I typically use marinated tempeh or tempeh bacon along with store-bought sauerkraut and my own Thousand Island Dressing.
 I’ll use whatever bread I have on hand, which is usually sprouted grain bread, and sometimes I might add a little vegan cheese, if I happen to have some in the fridge.

-When I first started making this salad, I used bread croutons, but now I like to use roasted chickpeas.
+When I first started making this salad, I used bread croutons.
+Now I like to use roasted chickpeas.
 In fact, I use roasted chickpeas in almost all of my salads.
 They’re super tasty, and they’re far more nutritious than dried bread.

-While I say in the recipe that this makes four servings, I will admit that I usually pile our plates high, and Dennis and polish the whole thing off in one meal!
+While I say in the recipe that this makes four servings, I will admit that Dennis and polish the whole thing off in one meal!

 Mix the romaine, shredded cabbage, and sauerkraut together in a large bowl.
 Top with the Thousand Island Dressing, Tempeh Bacon, and Garlicky Chickpeas.